-- Present publicly announced seminar involving the student's research proposal and/or research in progress (no credit).
-This should be done within 3 months of passing the Comprehensive Exam.
-You must notify the graduate secretary at least two weeks in advance of this seminar and it will be announced by email to the department. - Fulfill Teaching Requirement - Earn at least 24, but no more than 36 credits of Doctoral Dissertation Research (PLB 999) - Submit Application for Graduation to the University.
-This should be done near the beginning of the semester in which you intend to graduate, hopefully before the end of Year 5. - Obtain Thesis/Dissertation Submission Packet from the Grad School. - Notify the Graduate Secretary of the date and time of your defense at least two weeks in advance. - Complete Dissertation.
-Get approval from Major Professor to distribute Dissertation to Guidance Committee.
-The thesis must be distributed to the Guidance Committee at least two weeks prior to the Final Examination. - Present a publicly announced Dissertation Seminar to the department.
-The seminar must be announced to the department by email and must be posted around the building on the day of the seminar by the graduate secretary. - Pass Final Examination, file paperwork. - Turn in final Dissertation and Abstract with all necessary corrections and required forms, with the signature of the major professor - Final Certification.
+- Present publicly announced seminar involving the student's research proposal and/or research in progress. - Fulfill Teaching Requirement.
+Semester: Course: - Earn at least 24, but no more than 36 credits of Doctoral Dissertation Research (PLB 999) - Submit Application for Graduation to the University. - Complete dissertation and distribute to Guidance Committee.
+The dissertation must be distributed to the Guidance Committee at least two weeks prior to the final examination. - Present a publicly announced Dissertation Seminar to the department. - Pass Final Examination, file paperwork. - Submit final draft of Dissertation and Abstract with all necessary corrections and required forms through ProQuest. - Final Certification.